furiosa-ai/sdk-cookbook/coding-assistant/README.md

-# Furiosa LLM based Coding Assistant (Continue Integration Guide)
+# NPU Accelerated Coding Assistant (Continue Integration Guide)

-This document describes how to use [Continue](https://continue.dev) with Furiosa LLM API.
-It enables natural language-based code completion, refactoring, and explanation within the VS Code environment.
+You might want to try using the NPU-accelerated Code Assistant in VS Code.
+In this document, we will explore how to use [Continue](https://continue.dev) with RNGD, FuriosaAI’s flagship AI accelerator, and the FuriosaAI SDK, an AI serving framework.
+This setup enables natural language‑based code completion, refactoring, and explanation within the VS Code environment.

 ## 1. Overview